barbagroup/AeroPython/paper.md

 # Summary

-The **AeroPython** learning module presents a computational approach to an engineering course in classical aerodynamics.
+The **AeroPython** set of lessons present a computational approach to an engineering course in classical aerodynamics.
 The audience of such a course would be advanced undergraduate students in mechanical or aerospace engineering (or master's students), with a fluid mechanics pre-requisite.
 Classical aerodynamics is a broad theoretical subject—this learning module focuses on one topic: the use of potential flow for aerodynamic analysis, via the panel method.